 CERTIFIED ORGANIC!
-Described as the earliest and best white spine cucumber ever offered, this fresh and clean tasting slicer is descended from seeds first bred in Michigan in 1906.
+Described as the earliest and best white spine cucumber ever offered, Early Fortune Organic is a fresh and clean tasting slicer is descended from seeds first bred in Michigan in 1906.
 The fruits grow 18-21cm (7-8”) long, and a consistent 5cm (2”) in diameter.
 The plants are richly productive for the home or market gardener.
 It also makes gorgeous pickles.
 The plants are productive in the greenhouse or polytunnel, but equally so growing in raised beds or the open field.
 Give the fruits a quick rub with a tea towel or similar cloth to remove spines at harvest time.

 Matures in 55 days.
 (Open-pollinated seeds)

 How to Grow Cucumbers